* What’s your contact information?

 There are many reasons we might not select a panel this year, including space restrictions and too many panels on the same topic – please try contributing other ideas!

-The Masquerade is a costume competition and showcase – come in your finest cosplay for applause and prizes.
+The Cosplay Contest is a costume competition and showcase – come in your finest cosplay for applause and prizes.
 Our Guests of Honor frequently serve as judges.

 As Penguicon is tailored for adults, while we do not exclude children, we also do not have childcare available at Penguicon.
 You are responsible for your children, and please keep in mind that other adults will not manage your child.